• Skip to primary navigation

 Bobotie pin image.

-A hearty and comforting bobotie recipe, made with curried minced beef, fruit, and a savoury egg custard topping, which is baked in the oven until golden.
+A delicious and comforting South African bobotie recipe, made with curried minced beef, fruit, and a savoury egg custard topping, which is baked in the oven until golden.

-Flavourful, punchy, and something a little bit different to the usual minced beef recipes of chilli con carne, spaghetti bolognese and keema, which tend to do weekly rotations in our house!
+Flavourful, punchy, and something a little bit different to the usual minced beef recipes of chilli con carne, spaghetti bolognese, cottage pie, and keema, which tend to do weekly rotations in our house!

 Bobotie in an enamel serving dish.